codefresh-io/docs.codefresh.io/_docs/administration/single-sign-on/saml/saml-jumpcloud.md

 >If you do not see SAML in the SSO list, please create a support ticket to enable SAML for your account.

-Setting up SAML SSO for JumpCloud includes:
+Set up SAML SSO for JumpCloud by:
 1. Configuring SSO settings for JumpCloud via SAML in Codefresh
 1. Configuring SSO settings for Codefresh in JumpCloud
 1. Completing SSO configuration for JumpCloud in Codefresh